Circassian genocide: Persecution of Circassian activists

-In May 2014, on the eve of the tragic date (May 21), Beslan Teuvazhev, one of the organizers of a campaign to make commemorative ribbons for the 150th anniversary of the Russian-Caucasian War, was detained by Moscow police officers.
+In May 2014, on the eve of May 21, Beslan Teuvazhev, one of the organizers of a campaign to make commemorative ribbons for the 150th anniversary of the Russian-Caucasian War, was detained by Moscow police officers.
 More than 70 thousand ribbons were seized from him.
-Later Teuvazhev was released, but the ribbons were not returned, having found signs of extremism in the inscriptions printed on them.
+Later Teuvazhev was released, but the ribbons were not returned, having found "signs of extremism in the inscriptions" printed on them.
 Circassian activists call such an act "a continuation of the policy of oppression of national minorities" of the times of the empire.

-In November 2014, the representative of the movement "Patriots of Circassia" Adnan Huade and the coordinator of the public movement "Circassian Union" Ruslan Kesh were among the signatories of the appeal of activists of Circassian public organizations to the leadership of Poland with a request to recognize the genocide of Circassians in the XIX century.
+In November 2014, the representative of the movement "Patriots of Circassia" Adnan Huade and the coordinator of the public movement "Circassian Union" Ruslan Kesh were among the signatories of the appeal of activists of Circassian public organizations to the leadership of Poland with a request to recognize the genocide of Circassians in the 19th century.
 In 2015, the activists were subjected to searches and detentions by law enforcement officials.

 In spring 2017, a court in the Lazarevsky district of Krasnodar Krai sentenced seventy-year-old Circassian activist Ruslan Gvashev for his participation in the May 21, 2017 mourning events dedicated to the memory of the victims of the Russian-Caucasian War.
 Ruslan Gvashev is a well-known Circassian activist in the region, head of the Shapsug Khase, chairman of the Congress of Adyg-Shapsugs of the Black Sea region, vice-president of the Confederation of Peoples of the Caucasus and the International Circassian Association.
-Nevertheless, the court found the defendant guilty of organizing an unauthorized rally and imposed a fine of 10,000 rubles on Ruslan Gvashev.
-Due to the disability of the accused (Ruslan Gvashev has one leg amputated), the court released him directly from the courtroom.
-The Circassian activist, who does not agree with the offensive, in his opinion, charge, sought help from the Kabardino-Balkarian Human Rights Center in order to obtain a review of his case and recognition of the Circassians' right to hold memorial events.
+The court found the defendant guilty of organizing an unauthorized rally and imposed a fine of 10,000 rubles on him.
+Due to the disability of the accused (Gvashev has one leg amputated), the court released him directly from the courtroom.
+Gvashev sought help from the Kabardino-Balkarian Human Rights Center in order to obtain a review of his case and recognition of the Circassians' right to hold memorial events.